YongxinJiang/EC530_pro2/README.md

 1. I built a queue to process inference requests and built a queue to process training requests.
 2. I integrated them into your API which is about DIYML.
 3. And I also got the screenshots for docker and the queue unit test.

+Step 4:
+It is data protection.
+This code utilizes parameterized queries to prevent SQL injection attacks.
+Specifically, when the server receives a REGISTER command and the message length is 4, the code extracts the username, password, and port from the message and executes two SQL queries using parameterized queries: one to check if the username already exists and another to insert a new user.

+When checking if the username exists, the code uses a parameterized query with a ? placeholder, ensuring that the user-provided username does not affect the query itself, thus avoiding the risk of SQL injection.

+Similarly, when inserting a new user, parameterized queries are used to ensure that user-provided data such as username, password, IP address, and port are not treated as part of the SQL query, thus mitigating the risk of SQL injection.